greenelab/pdx_exomeseq/figures/README.md

 ![replicate filtration results](png_for_readme/replicates_filtration_results.png)

-**Figure Legend.** Number of variants after each filtration step.
+**Figure Legend.** The number of variants after each filtration step.
-The number of variants filtered is given by the height of the bar _after_ the step is applied.
+The number of variants filtered is given by the height of the bar _after_ the specific step is applied.
 Each filtration step is applied sequentially.
 First, common variation is filtered (gnomAD MAF > 0.05), then low read depth (< 10 reads), then high read depth (> 800 reads).
 Each replicate for all samples are shown.

 ![replicate cosmic variant results](png_for_readme/replicates_cosmic_mutcount_results.png)

-**Figure Legend.** Number of COSMIC variants observed in all replicates.
+**Figure Legend.** The number of COSMIC variants observed in all replicates.
 The color of the bars represent the number of _total_ variants in each replicate after filtration.
 The text represents the log10 total variant count.